PhoenixxDevs/Block-Whack-Smack/README.md

 ## Description

-A fun game where you have to avoid being smacked on the head as you whack you whack blocks out of a never ending tower.
+A fun game where you have to avoid being smacked on the head as you whack blocks out of a never ending tower.

 ## Future Features